Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 | ResNet-50 |0.9828  |0.9885 |0.9829 |
 | ResNet-101 | 0.962 |0.966 | 0.952|

-As shown in **Table 1.1**, VGG-16 achieved good accuracy, recall, and F1-scores.
+As shown in Table 1.1, VGG-16 achieved good accuracy, recall, and F1-scores.
 However, ResNet-50 outperformed both VGG-16 and ResNet-101 in terms of prediction, with an accuracy of 0.9828, recall of 0.9885, and F1-score of 0.9829.
 Although ResNet-101 attained flawless evaluation scores, ResNet-50 is considered the best model out of five cross validations in terms of accuracy, recall and f1 score for classification tasks due to its superior performance compared to VGG16 and ResNet-101.

 **Screenshot of results:**